Optimal control of Volterra integral diffusions and application to contract theory: Introduction

-{ More recently, \citeauthor*{hernandez2024time} showed in \cite{hernandez2024time} that Volterra-type control problems naturally arise in contracting problem involving some form of time-inconsistency.
-These problems have quite specific features, and could be referred as {\it extended Volterra control problems}.
-More precisely, the state process in this class of problem is a uncountable family of processes $\bX^\a \coloneqq \{X^{\a,s}\}_{\{s \in [0,T]\}}$, with
+Recently, \citeauthor*{hernandez2024time} showed in \cite{hernandez2024time} that Volterra-type control problems naturally arise in contracting problems involving some form of time-inconsistency.
+These problems have quite specific features and may be viewed as \emph{extended Volterra control problems}.
+More precisely, the state process is now an uncountable family of processes $\bX^\a \coloneqq (X^{\a,s})_{\{s \in [0,T]\}}$, with